openpeeps/tim/README.md

 ```

 ## Browser Sync & Reload
-Compile your project with `-d:timHotCode` flag, then connect to Tim's WebSocket server to auto reload the page when there's changes on disk
+Compile your project with `-d:timHotCode` flag, then connect to Tim's WebSocket server to auto reload the page when there are changes on disk.<br>
 Note that this feature is not available when compiling with `-d:release`.
 ```js
   {